-Ukranian-English dancer Michael Stojko is a First Artist of The Royal Ballet.
+Ukranian-English dancer Michael Stojko is a former First Artist of The Royal Ballet.
 He trained at The Royal Ballet School and graduated into the Company in 1999, promoted to First Artist in 2004.
 He retired from the Company in 2015.

 Stojko grew up in Nottingham and trained locally in ballet, modern and jazz from the age of six.
 He joined The Royal Ballet School as a junior associate and was accepted into The Royal Ballet Lower School aged 11, going on to graduate through the School.
 While at the School he created Peter (Matthew Hart's Peter and the Wolf) and a role in Chris Carter's Oust, and danced the pas de quatre and pas de deux (Raymonda Act III).